alee1900/PALab1/README.md

 - Assuming that the generated graph is connected, implement an algorithm that creates a partial tree of the graph.
 Display the adjacency matrix of the tree.
 - For larger n display the running time of the application in nanoseconds (DO NOT display the matrices).
 Try n > 30_000.
 You might want to adjust the JVM Heap Space using the VM options -Xms4G -Xmx4G.
 - Launch the application from the command line, for example: java Lab1 100.

+I have solved the part with n and created the adjacency matrix.